7 common social media privacy issues Digital Personal Data Protection Act, 2023

 Data breaches have become an everyday reality for many organizations, whose customers feel the effects of identity theft and other fraudulent activities.

 Business operations require the exchange of customer information, but companies that take customer data security seriously can build trust between themselves and their customers.
-To protect customer data, organizations must maintain compliance and invest in technologies that boost security to benefit their operations and customer relationships.
+To protect customer data, organizations must maintain compliance and invest in technologies like AI and machine learning to boost security to benefit their operations and customer relationships.

 What kind of customer information must be secured?